Frequently asked questions

 How many grants will you fund?

-Three awards will be made in the second funding cycle.
-The number of awards in subsequent cycles may change subject to demand and the quality of applications.
+Three awards will be made in each funding cycle.
+The number of awards may change subject to demand and the quality of applications..

 What is the deadline for applications?